-The Storage unit is responsible for the storage of the encrypted images after they are processed by data processing unit.
-SD card will store 3 files per pictures: encrypted image, encrypted chaotic key, and public key.
+The storage unit is responsible for the storage of the encrypted images after they are processed by the data processing unit.
+The SD card will store 3 files per picture: the encrypted image, the encrypted chaotic key, and the public key.
 User will need to remember the private key to decrypt the image.